scanpay/dotnet-scanpay/README.md

 ```

 ### Synchronization
 To know when transactions, charges, subscribers and subscriber renewal succeeds, you need to use the synchronization API.
-It consists of pings which notify you of changes, and the seq request which allows you to pull changes.
+It consists of pings which notify you of changes and the seq request which allows you to pull changes.

 #### Ping handlePing(byte[] body, string signature, Options opts=null)
 When changes happen, a **ping** request will be sent to the **ping URL** specified in the Scanpay dashboard.